versia-pub/server/CONTRIBUTING.md

 - The steps to reproduce the bug
 - The expected behavior
 - The actual behavior
-- The version of Lysand you are using
+- The version of Versia Server you are using
 - The version of Bun you are using
 - The version of PostgreSQL you are using
 - Your operating system and version

 # License

-Lysand is licensed under the [AGPLv3 or later](https://www.gnu.org/licenses/agpl-3.0.en.html) license.
-By contributing to Lysand, you agree to license your contributions under the same license.
+Versia Server is licensed under the [AGPLv3 or later](https://www.gnu.org/licenses/agpl-3.0.en.html) license.
+By contributing to Versia, you agree to license your contributions under the same license.